Psychedelic/dank/xtc/README.md

 ```

-- **Proxy calls with XTC**:
+### Proxy canister calls with XTC:

-XTC allows you to proxy all of your `dfx` calls through it so your XTC balance is used.
+XTC allows you to proxy all of your `dfx` calls through it so your Cycles Token (XTC) balance is used to fund the operations (the XTC canister unwraps them to raw cycles).
 To use this feature, you should use the `wallet_call` method.
 This method accepts four arguments:

   - canister: principal -> Your target canister
   - method_name: text -> The method you want to call from that canister